Anaheim Federal Healthcare Fraud Defense Lawyer

-In order to determine the specific allegations against which you need to defend yourself, the first step is to intervene in the government’s investigation.
-When you engage Oberheiden, P.C., to represent you, our Anaheim federal healthcare fraud defense attorneys will promptly make contact with the federal authorities handling your investigation in order to uncover:
+To determine allegations against you, the first step is to intervene in the probe.
+When you engage Oberheiden, P.C., we will promptly make contact with the federal authorities handling your case in order to uncover:

 - Which federal agencies are involved in the investigation?

-- What triggered the investigation (g., automated comparative analysis of billing data or a “whistleblower” complaint)?
+- What triggered government interest (eg., automated comparative analysis of billing data or a “whistleblower” complaint)?

 - How long has the investigation been ongoing?

-- What types of information are the investigating agencies seeking to collect?
+- What types of information are the federal agencies seeking to collect?